jdsantos/jdsantos.github.io/_posts/2024-02-17-my-ready-to-use-all-in-one-recipe-for-laravel-10-deployment-in-docker.markdown

 ## 🤯 but why? why when there are so many options?

 You're absolutely right.
-There are a lot of options out there with ready to use base images, **lots and lots** of configurations out of the box, but at least to me they all of them were a bit too much: either they packed a lot of stuff I didn't need, or they required lots of tunning to be able to run my apps accordingly to my clients requirements.
+There are a lot of options out there with ready to use base images, **lots and lots** of configurations out of the box, but at least to me all of them were a bit too much: either they packed a lot of stuff I didn't need, or they required lots of tunning to be able to run my apps accordingly to my clients requirements.
 Some of them were really heavy weight images 🥊, and extending them was also hard.

 That is why I prefered to build these small docker images, that pack the absolute minimum to run my Laravel apps, using the proven php-fpm on a base lightweight Alpine image, merged together with NGINX so that you can make the configuration an absolute breeze.
 I also packed supervisor and opcache that I usually use in my deployments.